-STEP 1 - Install SatTerm software on a computer.
-Connect the provided USB-to-micro USB cable to the computer and to the SHOUT ns and hold the Power Button for 2 seconds to turn the device on.

-STEP 2 - Run the SatTerm software while the SHOUT ns is connected to a computer.
-An NAL Research message will appear along with firmware version to indicate proper communications and power input.

-STEP 3 - Use SatTerm (or any terminal emulator) installed on the computer to set the SHOUT ns operating parameters.
+- Install SatTerm software on a computer.
+Connect the provided USB to Micro-USB cable to the computer and to the SHOUT ns; hold the power button for 2 seconds to turn on the device. - Run the SatTerm software while the SHOUT ns is connected to a computer.
+An NAL Research message appears along with the firmware version to indicate proper communications and power input. - 3.
+Use SatTerm (or any terminal emulator) installed on the computer to set the SHOUT ns operating parameters.
 The SHOUT ns is now ready for use.
-Make sure the antennas have full view of the sky to ensure optimal tracking.
+Verify the antennas have a full view of the sky to ensure optimal tracking.

-IMPORTANT - An EMSS-enabled SHOUT ns must first be provisioned (signed up for airtime) with EMSS SBD Service before testing or field use.
+Important: An EMSS-enabled SHOUT ns must first be provisioned (signed up for airtime) with EMSS SBD service before testing or field use.
 Accessing the DoD EMSS Gateway is not authorized until the SHOUT ns is provisioned.
 Unauthorized attempts to access the DoD EMSS Gateway will result in immediate disabling of the offending device, which must then be returned to NAL Research for repair.
 See https://sbd.pac.disa.mil for more information regarding EMSS service provisioning.

-More details regarding the SatTerm tool can be found in Section 6.2 Using SatTerm.
+For more details regarding the SatTerm tool, see section 5.2 Using SatTerm.